mbest1813/documentation/v2/editions/enterprise/destinations/bing-ads.md

 On the conversion goals page, click Create conversion goal.
 ![microsoftCreateConversionGoal](../../../../images/microsoftCreateConversionGoal.png)

 Enter a name for your goal in the Goal name box.
 When naming your goal, use a descriptive name that makes sense to you.
-(For example, Product Viewed)
+(For example, Order Completed)
 Choose the Event type of conversion and click Next.
 ![microsoftSelectConversionType](../../../../images/microsoftSelectConversionType.png)